New Faculty Development Program

 Preparing Now for Promotion and/or Tenure

-Learn what you can do now to prepare for the promotion and/or tenure process.
-This workshop is for all types of new faculty, including tenure-track, professors of practice, research faculty, and extension educators.
+New faculty will learn what they can do now to prepare for the promotion and/or tenure process.
+This workshop is for tenure-track faculty, professors of practice, research faculty, and extension educators.
 Representatives from the Institute of Agriculture and Natural Resources and the colleges will be available to discuss institute- and college-specific requirements.
-Workshop led by Judy Walker, Associate Vice Chancellor for Faculty and Academic Affairs, and Rich Bischoff, Associate Vice Chancellor for Faculty and Academic Leader Success.
+Workshop led by Rich Bischoff, Associate Vice Chancellor for Faculty and Academic Leader Success, and Christopher Marks, Associate Vice Chancellor for Faculty Affairs.